Zimbabwean cities deserted as authorities vow to treat protesters as ‘terrorists’

-During protests over the allegedly rigged counting of votes that brought Mnangagwa a narrow win in elections two years ago, six more were killed when soldiers fired indiscriminately into crowds.
+During protests over the allegedly rigged counting of votes that brought Mnangagwa a narrow win in elections two years ago, six were killed when soldiers fired indiscriminately into crowds.

 “The town is closed today.
 Go home.
-There is no work today,” one red-beret-wearing soldier barked at passersby in downtown Harare.
+There is no work today,” one soldier in a red beret barked at passersby in downtown Harare.
 “Only those in uniform are allowed.”

-Ahead of Friday’s planned protests, numerous opposition officials, activists and journalists and their family members were detained or arrested by authorities, some of whom allegedly wore plain clothes and did not identify their organization.
+Ahead of Friday’s planned protests, numerous opposition officials, activists, journalists and their family members were detained or arrested by authorities, some of whom allegedly were in plain clothes and did not identify their organization.

-Renowned Zimbabwean author Tsitsi Dangaremba, who was included on a long list for this year’s Booker Prize and has been vocal about corruption allegations, tweeted on Friday that she had been arrested.
+Renowned Zimbabwean author Tsitsi Dangarembga, who was included on a long list for this year’s Booker Prize and has been vocal about corruption allegations, tweeted on Friday that she had been arrested.
 Fadzayi Mahere, a prominent lawyer and the spokeswoman of the main opposition party, was also arrested shortly after posting pictures of herself and others holding placards in a “socially distanced peaceful protest.”

 Other activists wrote on social media that they were in hiding, fearing arrest.